walterhiggins/WMPJS/README.md

 Move back a couple of steps and watch the show as 5 fireworks are launched one after another.
 The show should end after the 5th firewok has launched.
 You can change the number of fireworks launched by changing the second parameter.

 ### Naming Functions
 You might have noticed something unusual about the *launch()* function in the listing above.
-In the earlier listing we created the launch function like this:
+In the listing 9.1 we created the launch function like this:

     var launch = function() {
 	    ...
     };

 ...
 This style of creating functions is what we've been using so far in this book.
 We declare a variable then assign a *function expression* to the variable.
-But in listing XXX we create the function like this:
+But in listing 9.2 we create the function like this:

     function launch(){
 	   ...